Antonomasia3/lmao/Reporting-problems.md

 ### Search past threads

 PLEASE refrain from opening duplicate issues.
-Consul the [Frequently Asked Questions](https://github.com/valinet/ExplorerPatcher/wiki/Frequently-asked-questions) and **use the search function in both Issues and Discussions**, and even Google before opening a thread, in order to make sure that the answer you are looking for hasn't been offered already.
+Consult the [Frequently Asked Questions](https://github.com/valinet/ExplorerPatcher/wiki/Frequently-asked-questions) and **use the search function in both Issues and Discussions**, and even Google before opening a thread, in order to make sure that the answer you are looking for hasn't been offered already.
 This, of course, saves you tons of time in the end, as a lot of the times the answer is already on these forums, so you can save the time you'd otherwise wait for a repost of the information, and also it saves other users and my time, as we do not have to answer again to a previously asked question.

 ### Be verbose